dpage/winpgbuild/README.md

 ## TODO

-The following dependencies are yet to be worked on:
+The following dependencies are yet to be completed:

 * gettext
-* lz4
-* zstd
 * Perl
 * Python
 * TCL